 Type in your sample name in the “group name” box and select multiple reporter ions in checkboxes.
 Sample can be a control sample or a biological sample with treatments, for example.
 Multiple reporter ions, typically, represent replicates of the sample.
 Then, click the “Add to group” button.
 Repeat this step to build samples with replicates to compare.
 See Figure 10.4.7 for example.
 Figure 10.4.7 shows “control” and “sample A” to compare.
 Users can build any number of samples to compare.
 When it is done, click the “Next” button.

 Figure 10.4.7 Build samples with reporter ions to compare

-In the final step before running a comparison tool, users can review samples to compare and internal standard (if any) to double check.
-Once it is ready, type in “Give a name to save” on the bottom of page with name for this analysis.
+In the final step before running a comparison tool, users can review samples to compare an internal standard (if any) to double-check.
+Once it is ready, type in “Give a name to save” on the bottom of the page with a name for this analysis.
 Later, users can find the results by using this name.